microsoft/FluidFramework/.changeset/moody-files-argue.md

 ```

 `ILoadExistingContainerProps` are the properties that needs to be supplied to the above API which contains props like
-URL Resolver, IDocumentServiceFactory etc., which were earlier used to create the `Loader` object.
+URL Resolver, IDocumentServiceFactory, etc., which were earlier used to create the `Loader` object.

 ##### Use `rehydrateDetachedContainer` to create a detached container from a serializedState of another container